 Kate Petley: Staring into the Fire

-This exhibition was curated by Sandra Q. Firmin.
+This exhibition is curated Sandra Q. Firmin, director.